 - Contoured and roomy footbed

 In relation to the above, make sure that the midsole does not go further than the flex point.
 Such will prohibit good flexibility.
 The footbed or toe box should also have enough wiggle room for your toes.
-Plus, your longest toe and the tip of your shoe should at least have a half-inch space between them.
+Plus, your longest toe and the tip of your shoe should have at least a half-inch space between them.

 - Heel Counter